Get started by searching below:

 Understanding the 7 Types of Elder Abuse

-The National Center on Elder Abuse (NCEA) breaks elder abuse down into 7 different types.
-Knowing the types of elder abuse can help you protect older adults, especially those living in nursing homes.
+The National Center on Elder Abuse (NCEA) breaks elder abuse down into 7 types of abuse in elderly populations.

 An older adult in a wheelchair, looking worried, raising concerns about elder abuse.